libetl/soundtransform/README.md

 Returns:
 the client, with a loudest frequencies float array

-#####   FluentClientReady.withLimitedTimeRecordedInputStream (just after start)
+#####   FluentClientReady.withLimitedTimeRecordedInputStream

 ```java
 FluentClientWithInputStream withLimitedTimeRecordedInputStream (StreamInfo streamInfo) throws SoundTransformException
 ```

-Tells the client to work first to open the microphone and to record a sound The result will be of an InputStream type.
+Tells the client to open the microphone and to record a sound The result will be of an InputStream type.
 The recording time will be the one passed in the streamInfo